-Assumption of blame, for instance, may have been a way to make sense of the world in a particular time and place.
-It may likewise have provided a way to “stay safe” from authority figures who may otherwise have become extremely abusive… perhaps rejecting or demeaning, or even physically harmful… if blame wasn’t assumed.
-Problems with these sorts of beliefs may arise, however, because a person tends to assume it is needed for ALL times and places of life (even into adulthood and long after childhood is over).
+Assumption of blame, for instance, may have been used as a way to make sense of the world in a particular time and place.
+It may likewise have provided a way “to stay safe” from authority figures who may otherwise have become extremely abusive… perhaps rejecting or demeaning, or even physically harmful… if the blame wasn’t assumed.
+Problems with these sorts of beliefs may arise, however, because a person tends to assume the beliefs are needed for ALL times and places of life (even into adulthood and long after childhood is over).

 Being assertive in adulthood is a very important skill so as to solve problems and get needs met, although it may be extremely difficult for someone with a self-blame belief pattern to do this.
-Being assertive means standing up for yourself somewhat, but according to a self-defeating belief pattern would be a very dangerous/risky thing to do, because the assumed consequence is that something much more emotionally (or physically) painful will happen if the belief isn’t honored.
+Being assertive means standing up for yourself, but according to a self-blame belief pattern that would be a very dangerous/risky thing to do because the assumed consequence is that something much more emotionally (or physically) painful will happen if the belief isn’t maintained.

 Chronic judgments made towards the self in this type of scenario make a lot of sense.
-And if there is one thing that humans tend to prefer, that is maintain and returning to safety rather than making moves they believe may result in harm to self (or to others close to them).
-Considering the example portrayed here, perhaps you are starting to see how beliefs, thoughts, emotions, and anxiety may all play a role in a mental health issue, and in particular a Borderline Personality Disorder (BPD) experience.
+And if there is one thing that humans tend to prefer, that would be maintaining safety and returning to safety rather than making moves they believe may result in harm to self (or to others close to them).
+Considering the “authority figure” example portrayed here, perhaps you are starting to see how beliefs, thoughts, emotions, and anxiety may all play a role in a mental health issue, and in particular a Borderline Personality Disorder (BPD) experience.